 Cancellation Policy

-If Airway Management Education Center (AMEC) is required to cancel a course due to safety concerns, all attendees will receive a 100% refund or may transfer to another course.
+In the unlikely event AMEC is required to cancel a course, all attendees will receive a 100% refund or may transfer to another course.

 This course has forever changed my approach to airway management.
 It was amazing to see how fast the field of airway research had evolved since residency.
 Now I know why my colleagues say this course is the top way to learn difficult airway management!